nike14/nike14.github.io/index.md

 I am passionate about technology and willing to contribute in building a configurable, robust and scalable automation suite with <b>"10+"</b>  years of experience in Automation Testing.
 <br>
 <br>
-Leading the development of an AI-powered tester designed to mimic human testers by receiving test scenarios, executing them, and automatically generating Playwright automation scripts from natural language specifications using DOM and screenshots.
+Leading the development of an **AI-powered tester** designed to mimic human testers by receiving test scenarios, executing them, and automatically generating Playwright automation scripts from **natural language specifications using DOM and screenshots**.
 This initiative aims to reduce scripting efforts by 30% in the first phase and streamline future test automation processes.
 <br>
 <br>
 Experienced in Automation of <b>API Testing</b> in <b>Rest Assured</b> using <b>Core Java</b> , <b>Request</b> using <b>Python</b> by approaching <b>TDD</b> and <b>LCC</b> (lemon cheesecake) and <b>Jest</b> using <b>Node.js</b> frameworks